 Some non-profits recognise volunteer services and in-kind donations as income and expense.
 RJ 640.205 permits (but does not require) recognition of in-kind contributions at fair value if the fair value can be measured reliably.
 Under IFRS, IAS 20.23 addresses non-monetary government grants; for non-government in-kind contributions, practice varies.

-If the organisation recognises volunteer hours as income, your audit procedure is to verify the number of hours (volunteer timesheets or sign-in records), the fair value per hour (what would the organisation pay for equivalent services?), and the total recognised.
+If the organisation recognises volunteer hours as income, your audit procedure is to verify the number of hours (volunteer timesheets or sign-in records) and the fair value per hour (what would the organisation pay for equivalent services?).
+Then verify that the total recognised matches those inputs.
 The valuation is inherently subjective.
 A charity that uses volunteer solicitors for legal work might value those hours at €200/hour.
 A charity that uses volunteer administrators might value hours at €20/hour.
 Both may be reasonable, but both require documented support for the rate used.

 If the organisation does not recognise in-kind contributions, verify that the accounting policy is applied consistently and disclosed.
 The risk here is not overstatement but comparability: if the organisation recognised volunteer income in the prior year and stopped this year without changing the accounting policy note, the year-on-year comparison is misleading.

-Most non-Big 4 firms audit non-profits where volunteer recognition is not material.
+Most mid-tier firms audit non-profits where volunteer recognition is not material.
 Focus your time on grant income and restricted funds, which are where the material misstatement risk actually sits.

 Worked example: Stichting de Brug